 Obviously, the internal dimensions of the enclosure must be large enough to contain the device as well as any associated cables or connections to it.
 Be sure to consider the 'bend radius' of the cables as well as the actual connectors.
 Many devices require an RF adapter from the device to a common coaxial cable and sometimes the adapter may be more bulky that the actual device.
 It may be helpful to gather these components, connect them all on the bench and then measure the actual outline area of the setup.
 In some cases the device must be powered and requires the use of an external battery pack or AC adapter unit.
 This is mentioned for both the size perspective as well as the powering requirements which will need to be addressed as another I/O consideration.

 When you are comfortable with the general size required, consider whether you will envision using the enclosure for future product development 'creep' which is common in new designs.
-The wide variety of JRE Test enclosure sizes will most likely come very close to a suitably sized unit for your tests, if not, we can modify an existing enclosure for your needs or even design a custom sized enclosure.
+The wide variety of JRE Test enclosure sizes that we have in-stock will most likely come very close to a suitably sized unit for your tests, if not, we can modify an existing enclosure for your needs or even design a custom sized enclosure.
 Bear in mind that modifications or new designs will lengthen the lead time as well as entail engineering charges depending upon the complexity and time involved.
-Across our wide variety of enclosures, there are just four I/O plate sizes, and these plates are easily changed in the field, one enclosure with multiple I/O plates and connector configurations offers a world of possibilities!
+Across our wide variety of enclosures, there are just four I/O plate sizes, and these plates are easily changed in the field, one enclosure with multiple I/O plates and connector configurations offers a world of possibilities.

 Now that we have a handle on what mechanical size of enclosure will be suitable, let's consider the I/O requirements.
 Does your device require power?
 What is the power requirement, AC, DC, Battery?
 What sort of test stimulus will you need to present to your device?
 What frequency limits do you wish to address?
 Will there be signals radiated inside the enclosure which require an antenna?
 Is there high power RF being radiated, frequency?
 Will there be data signals that need to be connected to your device?
 Are there data signals that you wish to receive from the device?
 Will there be appreciable heat developed from the device, does it need to be cooled?
 These are but a few of the measuring variables that will need to be considered.
 Let's discuss them in a bit more detail.